andrewxcheng/fx-rates/README.md

 ### Step 4: Comparing the FX rates
 We can then compare the FX rates by calculating the implied FX rate and then marking the baked-in spread.
 ## Framework
+The Convera tool is composed of two input/output functions.

+The first function has the following structure:
+- Input: School country (ex.
+USA)
+- Output: Available schools for that country (ex.
+Cornell, Harvard, Yale...)

+After this function is run, the user can then select a school from the list that was just generated, going to the second function:
+- Input: School country, school name
+- Output: FX rates for a desired list of currencies

+This second function is what provides a dataframe with all the FX rates.
+This dataframe can then be printed or exported as a spreadsheet.
 ## Managing Cookies
 To navigate between the pages, Convera uses request and response cookies.
 These cookies effectively serve as keys to access the next webpage, creating a chain of pages.
 Take the following process as an example of how keys can form a chain of pages: